mafintosh/sqs/README.md

 SQS_REGION=us-east-1
 ```

-then in your application you can just call an empty constructor
+In your application you can just call an empty constructor

 ``` js
 var queue = sqs();
 ```

+This is very useful if you dont want to hardcode your keys in the application.